-1. As with inpatient consultations, fellows will be the primary providers for direct patient care in the outpatient setting.
-The fellow will evaluate and treat outpatients with proper

-- consultation and supervision by staff preceptors in accordance with his/her level of experience, level of skill, and judgment of the staff.
-The staff supervisor will interview and examine the patient consistent with the applicable compliance requirements. - 2.
+- 1. As with inpatient consultations, fellows will be the primary providers for direct patient care in the outpatient setting.
+The fellow will evaluate and treat outpatients with proper consultation and supervision by faculty in accordance with his/her level of experience, level of skill, and judgment of the faculty.
+The supervising faculty will interview and examine the patient consistent with the applicable compliance requirements. - 2.
 The fellow will document all patient encounters in the required format and include a legible, concise chart entry for each patient seen.
-Fellows will assure medical charts contain completed growth charts and problem sheets and meet TJC standards, consistent with the policies of the Department of Pediatrics and the Division of Child Abuse Pediatrics. - 3.
-Fellows will present each patient encounter to a staff preceptor.
-The clinic staff attending will retain ultimate responsibility for all patient care in outpatient settings. - 4.
+Fellows will ensure medical charts contain completed growth charts and problem sheets and meet TJC standards, consistent with the policies of the Department of Pediatrics and the Division of Child Abuse Pediatrics.

+- 3. Fellows will present each patient encounter to supervising faculty.
+The clinic faculty will retain ultimate responsibility for all patient care in outpatient settings. - 4.
 Maintain appropriate communication and rapport with primary care physicians and multidisciplinary members (CPS, law enforcement, etc.) regarding the patient. - 5.
 Teach and supervise medical students/residents assigned to the outpatient clinic. - 6.
-Document appropriate patient on the division patient tracker and be prepared to discuss the patient on weekly scheduled clinical rounds.
+Document appropriate patient information on the division patient tracker and be prepared to discuss the patient on weekly scheduled clinical rounds.

-Attending Physicians in Outpatient Settings
+Supervising Faculty in Outpatient Settings

-- 1. The attending physician is ultimately responsible for all patient care by fellows that he/she is precepting.
+- 1. The supervising faculty is ultimately responsible for all patient care by fellows that he/she is precepting.
 He/she will be actively involved in all aspects of patient care and needs to be kept informed of all significant patient care issues. - 2.
-The attending physician will be readily available for supervision in the clinic. - 3.
-The attending physician should be constantly aware of the experience and skill level of the fellows under his/her supervision.
-He/she should regularly review the care given by the fellow for to evaluate the 6 core competencies.
-In accordance with the promotion policy, the attending physician will allow for a level of supervision commensurate with the fellow's level of skill and experience. - 4.
-The attending physician will be responsible for providing appropriate feedback to the fellow on his/her performance. - 5.
-The attending physician will be expected to review each patient encounter with the fellow before the patient leaves the clinic area. - 6.
-The attending physician will contribute to the writing of an evaluation for each fellow.
+The supervising faculty will be readily available for supervision in the clinic. - 3.
+The supervising faculty should be constantly aware of the experience and skill level of the fellows under his/her supervision.
+He/she should regularly review the care given by the fellow to evaluate the 6 core competencies.
+In accordance with the promotion policy, the supervising faculty will allow for a level of supervision commensurate with the fellow's level of skill and experience. - 4.
+The supervising faculty will be responsible for providing appropriate feedback to the fellow on his/her performance. - 5.
+The supervising faculty will be expected to review each patient encounter with the fellow before the patient leaves the clinic area. - 6.
+The supervising faculty will contribute to the writing of an evaluation for each fellow.